-The Kickr offers stand out road feel and is only eclipsed by the exceptional perfect 10 score of the Hammer Direct.
+The Kickr offers standout road feel and is only eclipsed by the exceptional perfect 10 score of the Hammer Direct.
 In our roll-out test, the Kickr took 53 seconds to slow to a stop from 200 watts, compared to the 2:30 time of the Hammer Direct.
-Flywheel weight likely plays a role in this as the Kickr flywheel weighs 12.5lbs compared to the massive 20lb flywheel found on the Hammer Dirrect.
+Flywheel weight likely plays a role in this as the Kickr flywheel weighs 12.5 pounds compared to the massive 20-pound flywheel found on the Hammer Dirrect.
 Both trainers have really good road feel, but the Kicker just does not have the same level of inertia and smoothness found on the Hammer Direct.

-Again, the Hammer Direct has much smoother more life like resistance changes in both SIM mode and in ERG mode.
-The difference is much more pronounced in SIM mode when transitioning onto a steep slope, but even in ERG mode, the Kicker can not quite match the smooth transitional feel of the Hammer Direct.
-There is, however, a noticeable difference between the Kickr and the Kicker Snap which is our highest rated tire drive trainer, with the Kickr being much smoother.
+Again, the Hammer Direct has much smoother, more life-like resistance changes in both SIM mode and in ERG mode.
+The difference is much more pronounced in SIM mode when transitioning onto a steep slope, but even in ERG mode the Kicker can not quite match the smooth transitional feel of the Hammer Direct.
+There is, however, a noticeable difference between the Kickr and the Kicker Snap that is our highest rated tire drive trainer, with the Kickr being much smoother.

 Rider Power Output Changes